-Watchdog driver 8 examples 18 WiFi driver examples 18 wiki 8
+Watchdog driver 8 wiki 8

-XDCtools 5 other documentation 8 XGCONF configuring other components 30 starting 28
+XDCtools 5 other documentation 8 XGCONF configuring other components 29 starting 27

 IMPORTANT NOTICE

 Texas Instruments Incorporated and its subsidiaries (TI) reserve the right to make corrections, enhancements, improvements and other changes to its semiconductor products and services per JESD46, latest issue, and to discontinue any product or service per JESD48, latest issue.
 Buyers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
 All semiconductor products (also referred to herein as "components") are sold subject to TI's terms and conditions of sale supplied at the time of order acknowledgment.